Vegan or paleo?

 Macrobiotic eating habits work for many people, but they do not work for everybody.
 In this clear essay, Carl Ferré describes why he stopped eating macrobiotic.
 For my health, I usually avoid cereals and grains, except oatmeal and buckwheat porridge now and then.

-Max Gerson was a medical doctor.
+Max Gerson was a medical doctor (1881-1959).
 When he was a young man, he healed himself of migraine headaches by changing his eating habits.
 He found he could apply his method to others, whom he promptêd to heal themselves of other maladies.
 He wrote a book about his experience, “A Cancer Therapy – Results of Fifty Cases“.
 His methods included:

 - frequent organic green vegetable juices, similar to green smoothies, at least one per day,

 - a high potassium/sodium balance via food, and